-Please complete and return to the Complaints co-ordinator who will acknowledge receipt and explain what action will be taken.
+Please complete and return to Mr P.Ryan, Headteacher who will acknowledge receipt and explain what action will be taken.

 Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your concern, including whether you have spoken to anybody at the school about it.